Meningioma: Observation

 Observation with close imaging follow-up may be used in select cases if a meningioma is small and asymptomatic.
 In a retrospective study on 43 patients, 63% of patients were found to have no growth on follow-up, and the 37% found to have growth at an average of 4 mm / year.
 In this study, younger patients were found to have tumors that were more likely to have grown on repeat imaging; thus are poorer candidates for observation.
 In another study, clinical outcomes were compared for 213 patients undergoing surgery vs. 351 patients under watchful observation.
 Only 6% of the conservatively treated patients developed symptoms later, while among the surgically treated patients, 5.6% developed persistent morbid condition, and 9.4% developed surgery-related morbid condition.

 Observation is not recommended in tumors already causing symptoms.
 Furthermore, close follow-up with imaging is required with an observation strategy to rule out an enlarging tumor.

 Surgery

-Meningiomas usually can be surgically resected (removed) and result in a permanent cure if the tumor is superficial on the dural surface and easily accessible.
-Transarterial embolization has become a standard preoperative procedure in the preoperative management.
+Meningiomas can usually be surgically resected (removed) and result in a permanent cure if the tumor is superficial on the dural surface and easily accessible.
+Transarterial embolization has become a standard procedure in preoperative management of meningiomas.
 If invasion of the adjacent bone occurs, total removal is nearly impossible.
 It is rare for benign meningiomas to become malignant.

 The probability of a tumor recurring or growing after surgery may be estimated by comparing the tumor's WHO (World Health Organization) grade and by the extent of surgery by the Simpson Criteria.